Eralien/Pixel2Mesh/pixel2mesh/README.md

 0. \[0]: coordinates:
     - shape: (156, 3), 156 vertices with 3-dim coordinates

-1. \[1]: edge, feed into block 1, define the convolution for the update the values
+1. \[1]: support1: feed into block 1, define the convolution for the update the values

     **Note**: this is a sparse tensor represented in three dense tensors
     - \[0]: